jbax3/crop-challenge/README.md

 <img src="https://raw.githubusercontent.com/jbax3/crop-challenge/main/static/sample_image.png" width="150"></img>

+**These colors do not reflect the actual color set in use to ensure that players are successfully identifying the correct colors from scratch.**

 Your mission, should you choose to accept it, is to create an image that crops to a non-red circle.

 #### Methods